Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Related Implementations and Academic Work

 \citet{schanzenbach2019zklaims} propose ZKlaims, a \ac{snark} based approach to anonymous credentials, for application specifically in the context of blockchain technology, where an efficient smart contract verifier needs to be implemented.
-The main focus is on the selective disclosure of attributes and the implementation of range proofs using \acp{snark}.
-The work does not consider several key components of \ac{ssi}, such as holder binding (particularly to secure elements), revocation, as well as more advanced predicates and combinations of anonymous credentials for cross-credential predicates, for which private credential chaining is a special case. \citet{li2020privacy} also discuss how privacy-oriented identity verification could look on blockchains using \acp{snark}.
+Besides the efficient verification of \acp{vp} in smart contracts, their main focus is on the selective disclosure of attributes and the implementation of range proofs using \acp{snark}.
+ZKlaims does not consider several key components of \ac{ssi}, such as holder binding (particularly to secure hardware), revocation, as well as more advanced predicates and combinations of anonymous credentials for cross-credential predicates, for which private credential chaining is a special case. \citet{li2020privacy} also discuss how privacy-oriented identity verification could look on blockchains using \acp{snark}.
 Similar to \citet{schanzenbach2019zklaims}'s work, a smart contract on a blockchain verifies \acp{zkp} about credentials.
-However, while the corresponding architecture with a smart contract verifier is discussed, there are no implementation details given; and there is also no connection to discussions in \ac{ssi} and the typical statements such as holder binding and non-revocation for which a \ac{vp} needs to provide evidence. \citet{yang2020zero} describe a similar implementation based on \acp{snark} that attests identity claims, with an approach that stores blinded commitments to attributes in a smart contract managed by one or several issuers.
-This approach allows implementing revocation and makes attribute usage unlinkable Yet, holder binding, credential chaining, or the scalability of revocation are not discussed.
+However, while the corresponding architecture with a smart contract verifier is discussed, there are no implementation details given; and there is also no connection to discussions in \ac{ssi} and the typical statements such as holder binding and non-revocation for which a \ac{vp} needs to provide evidence. \citet{yang2020zero} also describe an implementation based on \acp{snark} that attests identity claims, with an approach that stores blinded commitments to attributes in a smart contract managed by one or several issuers.
+This approach allows implementing revocation and makes attribute usage unlinkable.
+Yet, holder binding, credential chaining, or the scalability of revocation are again not discussed.